Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Background

-In practice, sampling of the proposed new state $\paramk[k^\prime]$ is often achieved by drawing a vector of continuous random variables, say $u$, which are independent of $\paramk$ and applying a deterministic mapping of vector $(\paramk,u)$ to $\paramk[k^\prime]$.
-The inverse of the move, from $\paramk[k^\prime]$ back to $\paramk$, then uses the inverse of this transformation.
-Through a simple change of variable, the conditional density $q_m(\paramk,\paramk[k^\prime])$ can be expressed in terms of the density of vector $u$, $q(u)$, and the acceptance probability becomes

-where the last term is the determinant of the Jacobian of the transformation.
+The \rjmcmc strategy first proposed by \citet{Green:1995dg} is undoubtedly the most widespread approach that targets the joint posterior distribution over model and parameters. \rjmcmc adapts the Metropolis-Hastings algorithm to construct a Markov chain on an extended state-space which admits the posterior distribution over both model and parameters as its invariant distribution.
 The design of efficient between-model moves is often difficult, and the mixing of these moves largely determines the performance of the algorithm.
-For example, in multimodal models, where \rjmcmc has attracted substantial attention, information available in the posterior distribution of a model of any given dimension does not characterise modes that exist only in models of higher dimension, and thus successful moves between those models become unlikely and difficult to construct \citep{Jasra:2007id}.
+For example, in multimodal models, where \rjmcmc has attracted substantial attention, information available in the posterior distribution of a model of any given dimension does not characterize modes that exist only in models of higher dimension, and thus successful moves between those models become unlikely and difficult to construct \citep{Jasra:2007id}.
 In addition, \rjmcmc will not characterise models of low posterior probability well, as those models will be visited by the chain only rarely.
 In some cases it will be difficult to determine whether the low acceptance rates of between-model moves result from actual characteristics of the posterior or from a poorly-adapted proposal kernel.

-The related continuous time birth and death algorithm of \citet{Stephens:2000wq} was shown by \citet{Cappe:2003ek} to have no qualitative advantage over the simpler discrete time formulation.
 A post-processing approach to improve the computation of normalising constants from \rjmcmc output using a bridge-sampling approach was advocated by \citet{Bartolucci:2006cb}.
-Sophisticated variants of these algorithms, such as those developed in \citet{Peters:2010vk}, have been considered in recent years but depend upon essentially the same construction and ultimately require adequate mixing of the underlying Markov process.
+Sophisticated variants of these algorithms, such as those developed in \citet{Peters:2010vk}, have also been considered but depend upon essentially the same construction and ultimately require adequate mixing of the underlying Markov process.